Fat: Bones

-Various animal studies have indicated that the intake of saturated fat has a negative effect on effects on the mineral density of bones.
+Various animal studies have indicated that the intake of saturated fat has a negative effect on the mineral density of bones.
 One study suggested that men may be particularly vulnerable.

 Disposition and overall health

 Studies have shown that substituting monounsaturated fatty acids for saturated ones is associated with increased daily physical activity and resting energy expenditure.
 More physical activity, less anger, and less irritability were associated with a higher-oleic acid diet than one of a palmitic acid diet.

 Monounsaturated vs. polyunsaturated fat

 The most common fatty acids in human diet are unsaturated or mono-unsaturated.
 Monounsaturated fats are found in animal flesh such as red meat, whole milk products, nuts, and high fat fruits such as olives and avocados.
 Olive oil is about 75% monounsaturated fat.
 The high oleic variety sunflower oil contains at least 70% monounsaturated fat.
 Canola oil and cashews are both about 58% monounsaturated fat.
-Tallow (beef fat) is about 50% monounsaturated fat. and lard is about 40% monounsaturated fat.
-Other sources include hazelnut, avocado oil, macadamia nut oil, grapeseed oil, groundnut oil (peanut oil), sesame oil, corn oil, popcorn, whole grain wheat, cereal, oatmeal, almond oil, sunflower oil, hemp oil, and tea-oil camellia.
+Tallow (beef fat) is about 50% monounsaturated fat, and lard is about 40% monounsaturated fat.
+Other sources include hazelnut, avocado oil, macadamia nut oil, grapeseed oil, groundnut oil (peanut oil), sesame oil, corn oil, popcorn, whole grain wheat, cereal, oatmeal, almond oil, hemp oil, and tea-oil camellia.

 Polyunsaturated fatty acids can be found mostly in nuts, seeds, fish, seed oils, and oysters.

 Food sources of polyunsaturated fats include: